TimNagle-McNaughton/APD_salaries/README.md

 Albuquerque is a wonderful place to live.

-However, the police department is ineffective, and in mismanaged.
+However, the police department is ineffective and mismanaged.

 ----